-How to save the rainforest: build a health center
+How to save the rainforest: Build a health center

 Conservationists speak of the park's 108,000 hectares of swamp, lowlands and montane forest, which together house sun bears, hornbills, gibbons and about 2,500 orangutans.
 But to local people strapped for cash, the trees look like fixed deposits to be withdrawn in entirety.

 For many in North Kayong, healthcare is a dream and emergencies a nightmare.
-But if paying for a doctor is difficult, at least choosing one is easy: in 2016, there were only 168 nurses, 15 doctors and one dentist in the regency.
+But if paying for a doctor is difficult, at least choosing one is easy: In 2016, there were only 168 nurses, 15 doctors and one dentist in the regency.
 Five of those doctors and that one dentist work in the clinic that Wayunisih and her daughter braved the dark road to reach, and it is here that ASRI has concentrated its efforts.

 Since 2007, ASRI has been working with communities around the national park to improve the wellbeing of both humans and the environment.